Internships

 Experiential learning through real-world solutions

 The Office of Sustainability Student Internship Program provides opportunities for experiential learning and professional development while making a positive and tangible impact within the University of Georgia and Athens communities.
 The Office of Sustainability partners with campus and community organizations to identify real-world challenges and develop sustainable solutions.
-Leadership training is enhanced through a collaboration with J.W.
-Fanning Institute for Leadership Development.
+Leadership training is enhanced through collaborations with J.W.
+Fanning Institute for Leadership Development, UGA Career Center, and others.

 Are you a student who would like to apply for a sustainability internship position?

 The Office of Sustainability is committed to cultivating an inclusive, diverse and respectful workplace.
 All current students are welcome and encouraged to apply.
-Applications for Fall Semester 2024 are due by March 31, 2024.
+Learn more about our workplace culture here.
+Fall 2025 positions are open.
+See below for descriptions of open positions.
+Deadline to apply is April 1, 2025.

 Sustainability Certificate Intern